 The project will include two separate connections between the Turnpike's Interstate 476 and PennDOT's Interstate 81

 - Clarks Summit to the north of Scranton in South Abington Township, Lackawanna County

 - Wyoming Valley to the south of Scranton in the Borough of Dupont and Pittston Township, Luzerne County

 Making the links between the two highways more convenient will attract more vehicles onto the Northeastern Extension and help ease congestion on I-81.
 More than 70,000 vehicles a day use portions of I-81 through the Scranton region, while the Northeastern Extension carries about 10,000 vehicles a day.

-Funding for the Scranton Beltway Project comes as a direct result of the 2013 passage of Act 89, the state's comprehensive, transportation-funding measure.
+Funding for the Scranton Beltway Project comes as a direct result of the 2013 passage of Act 89, Pennsylvania's comprehensive transportation-funding measure.